 What is Milk Thistle?

-Milk Thistle is a herb that’s been used for thousands of years to treat various liver and gallbladder disorders.
+Milk Thistle is a herb that’s been used for thousands of years to treat various gallbladder and liver diseases.
 Other traditional usages include combating indigestion and symptoms of upset stomachs.

 During the periods of the Roman and Greek Empires, people also traditionally used it for snakebites and insect stings.